Justin-Toth/Reader_Stripped/UFID_Reader/README.md

 - **Default Serial Number**: During development, a default serial number (`10000000d340eb60`) is used for testing on non-Raspberry Pi platforms.
 - **IDE**: Recommend using [Rider](https://www.jetbrains.com/rider/) for development of the application
+- **Interaction**: There is a hidden text field on the left bar of the application that can be found by hovering over the field with a mouse.
+This allows for interacting with the input field and typing ids manually and pressing enter during development/testing.
+You can also just swipe a id card using the scanner as well.

 ---